What travel insurance do I need when visiting Latvia?

 Travel insurance for Latvia: a requirement to obtain your visa

-To obtain your Schengen visa, a travel insurance policy for Latvia is required.
-This policy will need to cover any possible travel or emergency medical fees of a minimum value of 30,000 Euros.
+To obtain your Schengen Visa when traveling to Latvia, a Schengen Visa compatible travel insurance policy is required.
+This policy will need to cover any possible travel or emergency medical fees of a minimum value of €30,000.
 There are different types of travel insurance policies available for your trip to Latvia.
 You can choose to add additional coverage for children under 18 years of age, for an unscheduled return due to an emergency or to cover the shipping of indispensable medicines, amongst other options.

-How to get to Latvia
+How do I get to Latvia?

-By bus: several companies offer routes to Latvia.
+By bus: Several companies offer routes to Latvia.
 Ecolines is one example.
 Different routes are available, but the majority start from Russia or Estonia.

-By boat: there are several ferries departing from ports in Sweden and Germany.
-They will take you to Riga, Liepāja and Ventspils.
+By boat: There are several ferries departing from ports in Sweden and Germany.
+They will take you to Riga, Liepāja, and Ventspils.